Did you know that my own reluctant, struggling writer is the real face behind WriteShop?

 By the time our boys were 12, however, Debbie and I had become more desperate to see some independence in this area.
-Allowing them to narrate was all good and well, but they really needed to develop personal writing skills!
+Allowing them to narrate was all good and well, but they really needed to develop personal writing skills too.

 Our girls were intuitive writers, easy to guide and easy to teach.
 But we didn’t have much faith that our reluctant 12-year-old sons would be able to write.
 Our journey was hard, and we experienced more than our share of frustration.
 But diligence paid off.
-Today, Brian is a high-achieving sergeant in the US Army, and Ben is finishing up his Ph.D.
+Today, Brian is a high-achieving sergeant in the US Army, and Ben has earned a Ph.D.
 How thankful we are that our exploration of new ideas—coupled with time, patience, trial and error—kept us on the path and allowed our sons to blossom and mature in their own time.

 Some of you are just starting your journey.
 You can’t even begin to imagine that one day your struggling writer will come up with an articulate, coherent thought on his own.